Great Compliance Safety Accountability (CSA) scores are a must for any successful commercial vehicle fleet.

 Unsafe Driving / Crash Indicator

-- Always avoid the far left lane, regardless of state laws (3 points).
+- Avoid the far left lane, regardless of state laws (3 points)

 Hours of Service (HOS) Compliance and Fatigued Driving

-- Use electronic logbooks to eliminate violations related to missing or incorrect driver logs.
+- Maintain electronic logbooks to eliminate violations related to missing or incorrect driver logs.
 This accounts for over 30% of all driver violations found during roadside inspections.
-(5 -7 points).
+(5 -7 points)

 - Ensure everyone is educated on HOS rules, including dispatchers.

-31% of roadside inspections are triggered by observable vehicle defects such as lights and tires.
-These types of violations are much easier to avoid if you have Electronic Logging Devices (ELDs) that include Driver Vehicle Inspection Report (DVIR) software.
-Electronic DVIRs guide drivers through their pre-trip and post-trip inspections without paper forms.
+31% of roadside inspections are triggered by visible vehicle defects such as lights and tires.
+These types of roadside violations are much easier to avoid if you are regularly monitoring and conducting preventative maintenance and Driver Vehicle Inspection Reports (DVIR).
+Electronic DVIRs help guide drivers through their pre-trip and post-trip inspections without paper forms.

-- Submit DVIRs before and after every trip (required by FMCSA) to ensure there’s no issues with their vehicle.
+- Submit DVIRs before and after every trip (required by FMCSA) to ensure there's no issues with their vehicle maintenance routine

 Controlled Substances & Alcohol

-- Never hire drivers without checking their PSP record.
+- Never hire a driver without checking their PSP report

-- Institute a zero-tolerance policy for drugs / alcohol (10 points).
+- Institute a zero-tolerance policy for illegal drugs/alcohol (10 points)

 Hazardous Materials Compliance

-- Don’t shy away from adding more straps or chains – too many is safer than not enough (1-7 point).
+- Don't shy away from adding more straps or chains, loose cargo is a common infraction (1-7 points)

 - Drivers should always carry their medical certificate and renew their DOT physical early.
-This issue accounts for 8% of all driver violations (1-2 points).
+Medical violations account for 8% of all driver infractions (1-2 points)

-With common sense and some discipline, you can reduce your points for each BASIC and improve your percentile rankings.
+With common sense and some discipline, you can reduce your points for each BASIC and improve your CSA score.

 The seven BASICs consist of over 900 different violations.
 The three main factors that ultimately decide your fleet's ranking are: